spryify/story-curator/docs/adr/ADR-003-error-handling.md

 Accepted

 ## Context
-The media analyzer needs a robust error handling strategy that provides clear feedback to users while maintaining system stability and debuggability.
+The Story Curator needs a robust error handling strategy that provides clear feedback to users while maintaining system stability and debuggability.

 ## Decision
 We will implement a comprehensive error handling strategy with the following components: